Smeneses-analytics/fraud-detection-portfolio/README.md

 ## Background

-Currently working in the Extended Fraud Alerts (EFA) team at a BNPL company.
+Currently working in the Customer Service department, supporting the Extended Fraud Alerts (EFA) team at a BNPL company.
 This portfolio represents preparation for transition into Fraud Operations Analyst and subsequently Fraud Data Analyst roles.